Schilling & Graebner: Stylistic evolution

 With their practice flourishing, in 1899 Schilling and Graebner bought the large winery of Altfriedstein in the present Radebeul district of Dresden and developed the site by laying roads and parcelling the abandoned wine-growing areas into a "Villa Colony Altfriedstein."
 To do this, they tore down the west wing of the mansion and all the outbuildings of the winery and redesigned the west gable of the remaining east wing.
 Among other things, they built a pedestrian passage through the corner of the building on the ground floor.
 From 1902 until the First World War they built numerous villas and country houses there, many of them in the Heimatschutzstil, also called the "Reform Architecture Style."

 After about 1902, Schilling and Graebner tried to overcome historicism and turned more to a kind of proto-modernism, which was particularly difficult in church building due to the Eisenach regulations that applied there.
 The first signs of modernity are the residential buildings built in the early twentieth century for the Dresdner Spar- und Bauverein with their austere facades and high functionality.
-The Christuskirche in Strehlen, built in 1903—05, went far beyond Art Nouveau and points in this direction, which is also very clearly expressed in the Zionskirche in the Dresden Südvorstadt built in 1912—14, but partially destroyed in 1945.
+The Christuskirche in Strehlen, built in 1903–05, went far beyond Art Nouveau and points in this direction, which is also very clearly expressed in the Zionskirche in the Dresden Südvorstadt built in 1912–14, but partially destroyed in 1945.
 This pioneering work also meant that the two architects were invited to join several professional associations.
 Graebner was member of the directorate of the Dürerbund.
 As members of the Deutscher Werkbund Schilling and Graebner designed many of their later villas, public and sacral buildings according to the principles of modernity as propagated by this association of artists and industry.
-The former Zionskirche, built from 1908—12 and destroyed in 1945, was an extraordinary example of this architectural style.
+The former Zionskirche, built from 1908 to 1912 and destroyed in 1945, was an extraordinary example of this architectural style.
 However, despite this general line of evolution, it is worth noting Schilling and Graebner also liked to experiment with mixtures of styles.